ajlopez/AjGenesisNode-Laravel/README.md

 ajgenesis lavarel:create demo
 cd demo
 ```

-The AjGenesis `lavarel` module is installed automatically from `ajgenesisnode-lavarel`, if it is not already installed.
+You must have `composer` and `npm` in your path.

-The new directory has subdirectories:
+The new directory is a Laravel application, with an additionally subdirectory:

-- `models`: where the free model files reside.
 - `ajgenesis`: additional tasks and remplates for AjGenesis.

-- `site`: initial static files for a new web site.
+Add `node_modules` to the project `.gitignore` file.

-Add some entities and propeties:
+Now, add some entities and propeties:

 ```
 ajgenesis entity:add customer